Generalization Bounds: Perspectives from Information Theory and PAC-Bayes: The Randomized-Subset and Individual-Sample Technique

-While samplewise bounds are powerful tools for average generalization bounds, it can be shown that there are certain formal limitations to how they can be used for bounds on the averaged squared generalization error, as well as bounds in probability, as shown by \citet{harutyunyan-22a}.
+While samplewise bounds are powerful tools to obtain average generalization bounds, it can be shown that there are certain formal limitations to how they can be used to obtain bounds on the averaged squared generalization error, as well as bounds in probability, as shown by \citet{harutyunyan-22a}.
 We will discuss this further in \cref{chap:probability}.

 An alternative approach to obtain samplewise bounds, based on the convexity of probability measures, was taken by~\citet{aminian-22a}.
 Their approach is based on the following observation: by the linearity of expectation, we can rewrite the average generalization error as